 - If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires your immediate attention.
 NEVER ignore any alarm.
-Ignoring the alarm may result in injury or death. - Never remove the batteries from a battery operated Smoke Alarm to stop an unwanted alarm (caused by cooking smoke, etc.).
-Removing batteries disables the alarm so it cannot sense smoke, and removes your protection.
-Instead open a window or fan the smoke away from the unit.
-The alarm will reset automatically. - · If the unit alarms get everyone out of the house immediately.
+Ignoring the alarm may result in injury or death. - Never disconnect the AC power to quiet an unwanted alarm.
+Disconnecting the power disables the Alarm so it cannot sense smoke.
+This will remove your protection.
+Instead, open a window or fan the smoke away from the unit.
+The Alarm will reset automatically. - · If the unit alarms get everyone out of the house immediately.